leonardopetrini/leonardopetrini.github.io/_posts/2021-12-04-italian-names.md

 Similarly to the above case, this is done by making a table of all possible character pairs, computing their occurrence `N`, and normalizing it to obtain a probability `p`.
 Then, we look at the current character, we go to the corresponding row of `p` and sample the next char accordingly.

-Now you may ask, but how do we choose the first character?
+Now you may ask: how do we choose the first character?
 To do that, we resort to a simple trick: we append to all words' beginnings our special `"."`, similarly to what we did for word ends.
 In this way, the row of `p` corresponding to `"."` will tell us what's the probability that a given name starts with any of the letters in the vocabulary.

 The table `N` for char pairs is shown in the figure.